 Notwithstanding the existence of any Dispute, each Party shall continue to perform this Agreement, other than the issue in dispute, during the pendency of the Dispute.

-Reversion of Property.
-The Parties hereby agree that, upon the issuance in arbitration of a final, non-appealable determination holding that the Town has breached the Agreement under Sections 2, 6, 8, 9 or 12 hereof, or that the events set forth in Sections 8(d), 9(f), 21 and 24(k) hereof have occurred, Casella of Ontario may, at its option, terminate this Agreement, in which case, neither Party shall owe any obligations to the other Party, except for those obligations expressly stated herein to survive termination hereof, and the Town shall execute and deliver to Casella of Ontario a bargain and sale deed, with a covenant against grantor’s acts, conveying to Casella of Ontario the Property, free and clear of any deed restrictions, rights or reverters or other liens, encumbrances or restrictions placed thereon by Casella of Ontario (for the benefit of the Town), the Town or the Town’s successors and assigns, during their respective ownership thereof.
+Replacement Property.
+The Parties hereby agree that, upon the issuance in arbitration of a final, non-appealable determination holding that the Town has breached the Agreement under Sections 2, 6, 8, 9 or 12 hereof, that the events set forth in Sections 8(d), 9(f), 21 and 24(k) hereof have occurred, or that said breach limits, restricts or prohibits the rights of Casella of Ontario to use the Property, as contemplated herein, Casella of Ontario may, at its option, terminate this Agreement, in which case, the Town shall be liable for, and shall indemnify and hold Casella of Ontario harmless from and against, any and all claims, liabilities, damages, costs and expenses (including reasonable attorney fees, court costs and other out-of-pocket expenses) related to or arising out of said default, including, without limitation, all costs and expenses of acquiring and transporting replacement soil to be used as cover for the Landfill and any penalties, fees or fines of any Governmental Authority.
+The Town further agrees that, in such event, the Town shall, within ____ (__) days of Casella of Ontario’s election hereunder, lease, or otherwise convey, to Casella of Ontario replacement property of similar size, condition and soils located within the Town boundaries to be used by Casella of Ontario as a soil borrow area for the Landfill.
+The replacement property shall be subject to the approval of Casella of Ontario and any applicable Governmental Authority, which approvals may be withheld by said parties in their sole discretion.
+The lease, or conveyance, shall be, to the extent applicable, on the same or similar terms and conditions as set forth herein as if the replacement property was defined as the Property hereunder.
+The Town shall also be liable for, and shall indemnify and hold Casella of Ontario harmless from and against, any and all costs and expenses (including reasonable attorney fees, court/administrative proceeding costs and other out-of-pocket expenses) incurred, related to or arising out of said transaction (i.e., replacement lease of conveyance) and of obtaining any and all permits, licenses, certificates, consents, registrations or other approvals required to be issued by any Governmental Authority to use the replacement property as a soil borrow area for the Landfill.

 Cumulative Remedies.
-Except as set forth herein, the specified remedies to which the Parties may resort under the terms of this Agreement are not exclusive of each other and of any other remedies or means of redress to which the Parties may lawfully be entitled at law or in equity in case of any breach or threatened breach of any term or condition of this Agreement and the exercise of any one remedy will not preclude the exercise of any other available remedy.
+Except as set forth herein, the specified remedies to which the Parties may resort under the terms of this Agreement are not exclusive of each other or of any other remedies or means of redress to which the Parties may lawfully be entitled at law or in equity in case of any breach or threatened breach of any term or condition of this Agreement and the exercise of any one remedy will not preclude the exercise of any other available remedy.